section-engineering-education/engineering-education/articles/introduction-to-sequalize-orm-for-nodejs/index.md

 - Good tooling for migrations.

 ### Conclusion
-In general, it mainly depends on the type of database you're using that will inform your decision on choosing an ORM for your Node.js application.
-In this article, we try to cover why Sequelize seems the best option compared to the already existing ones.
+In general, it mainly depends on the type of database you're using that will influence your decision on choosing an ORM for your Node.js application.

+In this article, we covered why Sequelize seems the best option when compared to the already existing ones.

 For more reference on Sequelize, be sure to check their [documentation](https://sequelize.org/master/manual/getting-started.html) for more clarity.